 Yes, if you try to order a cappuccino after your lunch or dinner, you are going to get the evil eye from your server.
 Or maybe he will just laugh in your face.
 Who wants to be laughed at by the hip Italian waiter?
 Not me!
-Milk is reserved for morning time and MAYBE a late morning break, but in the afternoon (on its own) or after a meal it is too heavy and rich.
+Milk is reserved for morning time and MAYBE a late morning or early afternoon break.
+After a meal, it is too heavy and rich.
 And don’t even think of having your children drink milk with their meals!

-3. Do not dump parmesan cheese on top of every pasta plate.
+3. Do not add parmesan cheese on top of every pasta plate

 Of note: The salad will come AFTER the main course, not before.